Abdulla-Alkhulaqui/ST-EXAM/README.md

 --- A. USER … IN USE CASE … WITH RELATION …\
 --- B. AS A … USE … TO …\
 --- C. WHEN … APPLYING … IN ORDER TO …\
---- D. GIVEN … WHEN … THEN …
+&check; D. GIVEN … WHEN … THEN …

 Q3\
 What is the correct order of requirements analysis steps?\
---- A. feasibility analysis, requirement exploration, requirement specification, requirement validation\
+&check; A. feasibility analysis, requirement exploration, requirement specification, requirement validation\
 --- B. requirement exploration, requirement specification, requirement validation, feasibility analysis\
 --- C. requirement exploration, requirement validation, requirement specification, feasibility analysis\
 --- D. requirement exploration, requirement specification, feasibility analysis, requirement validation